SynfiniDLT/daml-tokenization-toolkit/README.md

 Once logged in, the user can see the Daml Finance accounts and assets they own.
 In the below example, the user has one non-transferable asset - their "soul-bound token" (SBT).
 This is a special type of asset issued to the investor which assigns them a human-readable name so that others can identify them.
-Clicking on the balance brings up detailed information about the asset which they hold - taken from the `Instrument` and [`Metadata`](./models/instrument-metadata/interface/src/Synfini/Interface/Instrument/Metadata/Metadata.daml) contracts.
+Clicking on the balance brings up detailed information about the asset that they hold - taken from the `Instrument` and [`Metadata`](./models/instrument-metadata/interface/src/Synfini/Interface/Instrument/Metadata/Metadata.daml) contracts.
 The user's name is also displayed by looking up their SBT.

 [Login](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/d08a3517-5d30-400b-a228-f9e5e9f17f07)

-The user can see both their total balance as well as their available balance - the latter being equal to the total balance minus the sum of any `Holding` contracts which are locked.
+The user can see both their total balance as well as their available balance - the latter being equal to the total balance minus the sum of any `Holding` contracts that are locked.
 As shown above, the user can also view transactions (Daml Finance settlements) for their accounts.
-In this case we have one transaction in which the user was issued the soul-bound token.
+In this case, we have one transaction in which the user was issued the soul-bound token.
 Each transaction is implemented using the settlement `Batch` workflow provided by Daml Finance.

 The user can open new Daml Finance accounts to hold other types of assets.
 They are provided non-consuming choices to create new accounts with the given custodian.
-In this example they create an account for transferable, fungible assets:
+In this example, they create an account for transferable, fungible assets:

 [Open account](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/c4504b8e-4785-4b97-b4e4-acd026856196)

-In this UI, custodian is referred to as "register".
+In this UI, the custodian is referred to as a "register".
 This party is responsible for keeping a register of ownership of an asset.
 They onboard investors and issuers but do not play an active role in the settlement workflows.
 Their other primary responsibility is operating their participant node which must provide confirmations for all transactions on their register.
-There is nothing to stop this application allowing the investor to use multiple custodians/registers to hold their assets, as all interactions the user has go via their own participant, not the custodians'.
+There is nothing to stop this application from allowing the investor to use multiple custodians/registers to hold their assets, as all interactions the user has to go via their own participant, not the custodians'.

 ### Asset issuance and settlement

-Through the Offers tab the user has the ability to take up settlement offers provided by the asset issuers or other parties.
-These offers are open up until such time as the signatories off the [`OpenOffer`](./models/settlement/open-offer-interface/src/Synfini/Interface/Settlement/OpenOffer/OpenOffer.daml) contract choose to archive it.
+Through the Offers tab, the user has the ability to take up settlement offers provided by the asset issuers or other parties.
+These offers are open until such time as the signatories of the [`OpenOffer`](./models/settlement/open-offer-interface/src/Synfini/Interface/Settlement/OpenOffer/OpenOffer.daml) contract choose to archive it.
 The `OpenOffer`s are not restricted to any particular type of settlement.
 Depending on the payload of the `OpenOffer` any Daml Finance settlement `Batch` and `Instruction`(s) can be created.
 In the following example,